RyoGreen/nodejs-websocket-rest-api/README.md

   - Integration with databases can be enhanced to support data persistence.
 Currently, the RESTful API stores data in memory using arrays; however, there are plans to transition to using a database for this purpose in the future.

+  - Currently, this is a single-threaded HTTP server, but it should be changed to a multithreaded server.

 - For WebSocket Server:

   - Channels or rooms can be implemented to allow specific groups of clients to communicate with each other, enhancing